Efficiency and complexity of price competition among single-product vendors: Existence and quality of equilibria

 Since the above inequality holds for any $\delta<q_{o(i)}$, it must also be

 This completes the proof of the theorem. \end{proof}

 Recall that the upper bound on the price of anarchy is meaningful only for games that admit equilibria.
-In the following, we show that games with one buyer type always have equilibria (and, by Theorem \ref{thm:poa-upper}, they also have optimal social welfare) while the existence of a second buyer type may result to instability. \begin{lemma} Price competition games with one buyer type always have at least one equilibrium. \end{lemma}
+In the following, we show that games with one buyer type always have equilibria (and, by Theorem \ref{thm:poa-upper}, all equilibria have optimal social welfare since the price of anarchy is $1$) while the existence of a second buyer type may result to instability. \begin{lemma} Price competition games with one buyer type always have at least one equilibrium. \end{lemma}

 \begin{proof} Consider a price competition game with one buyer type.
 We use the simplified notation $v_j$ to denote the valuation of the buyers for vendor $j$.
 Let $j^*\in\arg\max_{j\in M}\{v_j-c_j\}$ and $j'\in\arg\max_{j\in M\setminus j^*}\{v_j-c_j\}$ be two vendors with the highest values for the difference $v_j-c_j$.
 Set $p_{j^*}=v_{j^*}-v_{j'}+c_{j'}$ and $p_j=c_j$ for any vendor $j\neq j^*$.
 We claim that this price vector together with the consistent assignment $\xx$ that assigns the buyers to vendor $j^*$ is an equilibrium.
 Indeed, no vendor $j \neq j^*$ has any incentive to change its price; a decrease would result in negative utility while an increase would not change the assignment.
 Moreover, vendor $j^*$ has no incentive to change its price; a decrease can only lower its utility while an increase would result in a new assignment in which all buyers are attracted by vendor $j'$. \end{proof}